 The designer can progress from level to level in order to enable more abstract design decisions.
 In the latter levels, designers use user interface design patterns to add consistency to the user experience.
 A user experience is contextual to each design case, why Jared argues that design patterns only make sense when they are contextual to the specific design case.

-So does that mean that design patterns of such that is found on UI-Patterns.com are built on false assumptions?
+So does that mean that design patterns of such that is based on UI-Patterns.com are built on false assumptions?
 No. Jared Spool missed an important point.

 Design patterns work on multiple levels